informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 #### **[TMBC-AUTH-BYZ]**:
-The authenticated Byzantine model assumes that no node (faulty or correct) may break digital signatures, but otherwise, no additional assumption is made about the internal behavior of faulty full nodes.
+The authenticated Byzantine model assumes that no node (faulty or correct) may break digital signatures, but otherwise, no additional assumption is made about the internal behavior of faulty nodes.
 That is, faulty nodes are only limited in that they cannot forge messages.